Hexheld/hexheld-docs/MD/Pilot16.md

 - `-Z------` - Set if the sum is zero, cleared if not.
 - `---H----` - Set if the addition carried from bit 3 to bit 4 (8-bit) or from bit 11 to bit 12 (16-bit), cleared otherwise.
 - `----A--C` - Both set if the addition produced a carry, both cleared otherwise.
 - `-----V--` - Set if the sum of the signed operands is outside the signed range of the operation size, cleared otherwise.
-This is when the operands have the same sign but the result ends up having the opposite sign.
+This is when the addents have the same sign but the sum ends up having the opposite sign.

 The following encodings are available for these instructions: